SASB: CG-MR-130a.1, CG-EC-410a.2, FB-FR-110b.1

 - Adapting our business (e.g., facilities and sourcing) to be more resilient in the face of climate risk

-- Reporting on our progress with transparency, verifiable data, and science-based methodologies and giving suppliers ways to set targets and report
+- Reporting on our progress with transparency, verifiable data, and science-based methodologies, as well as encouraging our suppliers to set ambitious targets and report on their progress

-Climate strategy is a key part of Walmart’s ESG strategy.
-The Walmart corporate sustainability team leads the development of the company’s climate strategy, working with a cross-functional team including finance, real estate, operations, merchandising, strategy and public policy.
-Our climate strategy is overseen by the ESG Steering Committee and reviewed at least annually by both the Walmart executive leadership team and the Nominating and Governance Committee of the Board of Directors.
+Climate strategy is a key part of Walmart’s Environmental, Social and Governance (ESG) strategy.
+Walmart’s corporate sustainability team leads the development of the company’s climate strategy, working with a cross-functional team including finance, real estate, operations, merchandising, strategy, legal, and public policy.
+Our climate strategy is reviewed at least annually by the Walmart executive leadership team.

 The company assesses climate risk annually as part of our Enterprise Risk Management process.
-Periodically, we conduct an in-depth scenario-based climate risk assessment (first completed in 2017; updated in 2020).
+Periodically, we conduct an in-depth, scenario-based climate risk assessment (first completed in 2017; last updated in 2020).
 We also continue to monitor ongoing physical and transition risks (discussed in more detail below).
 Merchandising leaders have goals that support our climate mitigation and adaptation strategies, including emissions reduction initiatives.

-To inform the company’s climate mitigation and adaptation strategies, Walmart periodically conducts a scenario-based climate risk assessment, aiming to align with the scenario guidance set forth by the Task Force on Climate-related Financial Disclosure (TCFD).
-We updated the physical risk analysis in 2020 with the help of a third-party consultant, considering climate-related risks in the short-, medium- and long-terms.
+To inform the company’s climate mitigation and adaptation strategies, Walmart periodically conducts a scenario-based climate risk assessment, aiming to align with the scenario guidance set forth by the Task Force on Climate-related Financial Disclosures (TCFD).
+We updated the physical risk analysis in 2020 with the help of a third-party consultant, considering climate-related risks in the short-, medium-, and long-term.